colbrydi/TheCreditFile/README.md

 https://docs.google.com/document/d/1SOja7k0mXwvOB2tQD3ZW3O38Qv4NwfA21zdMQ9JlUQc/edit

-Like any good idea we are probably not the first to think of this idea.
+Like any good idea we are probably not the first to have these thoughts.
 A quick search of gitlab produced the following, possibly related, repositories:

 * https://github.com/DTrejo/node-authors
 * https://github.com/mpapis/contributors_stats